 Spicy Foods for Congestion

-It can be difficult to eat when you’re congested.
-All of your senses are out of whack, so you can’t smell anything and food tastes bland.
+It can be difficult to eat when you are congested.
+All of your senses are out of whack, so you cannot smell anything and food tastes bland.
 This is where spicy foods such as curry and chilli come in handy.
 Once eaten, the body reacts by loosening up mucus which can help to open up your sinuses and ease the congested feeling.
 Studies have shown that cayenne pepper in particular can help to relieve pain and congestion linked to colds and flu.

-Paying good attention to your diet when you’re ill will really help you get yourself on the mend, with so many natural remedies for the common cold and flu it is important to listen to your body.
-One study found that it can ease flu symptoms in your chest and head.
-A well-nourished immune system is better able to fight infections.
-Foods known to ease headaches and sometime prevent headaches are orange, yellow, and green vegetables, such as summer squash, sweet potatoes, carrots, and spinach, carbonated, spring, or tap water and brown rice.
+Paying good attention to your diet when you are ill will really help you get yourself on the mend.
+With so many natural remedies for the common cold and flu it is important to listen to your body.

 A good diet is healthy for everyone.
 To stay in best possible health during the colder months, ensure you are getting your 5-a-day, a good amount of fresh fruit and veggies and stocking up your cupboards with some warming, hearty soup!